 Episode 1: Nicolasa reflects on the long, difficult journey she traveled to pursue an education after emigrating from the Dominican Republic at the age of 18.
 Today, she holds a master’s in education and provides technology support to over 100 immigrant families in Boston.

 Episode 2: Perla, who came to the U.S. from Guatemala at a very young age, shares how her hard-working family persevered to build a secure home here – despite the ever-present threat of deportation.
 Now a DACA recipient, Perla uses her master’s in social work to help other immigrant families.

 Episode 3: Adson tells of the culture shock he and his wife Aleide experienced after leaving behind their family, friends, and careers in Brazil.
 As a concert coordinator, journalist, and musician in his native country, he found himself suddenly painting houses in Boston.
 Yet, he adapted.
 A successful entrepreneur, Adson now owns his own home improvement company.

 From 10 years of students, teachers, and volunteers who form part of the growing community at the Gardner Adult Education ESOL Program, our Immigrant Voices podcasts will feature their journeys to the U.S., the people our immigrant guests have left behind in their native countries, and the actions they have taken to make Boston their new home.
 Conversations will touch on their struggles, successes, and dreams for the future.
 We will also invite our guests to comment on how the Covid-19 pandemic has impacted their lives and livelihoods.
 Participants will range from parents of “dreamers,” “dreamers” themselves, undocumented to naturalized citizens, and everything in between.

-Silvia from Honduras – Immigrant Voices Podcast Project
+Adriane from Brazil – Immigrant Voices Podcast Project